How to Check Cryptocurrency Transaction Status on Blockchain

 The following examples will show some typical transfer status on a few common networks, which will help you find out the reasons that the funds have not been received and what you can do next.

-Please note: The deposit and withdrawal status on the Ethereum network and the Binance Smart Chain (BSC) network are very similar.
-You can refer to the screenshots below on how to check transaction status on both networks.
+Please note: The deposit and withdrawal status on the Ethereum network and the BNB Smart Chain (BSC) network are very similar.
+You can refer to the screenshots below on to check the transaction status on both networks.

 1.1 If the status is "Fail", it means that the transaction was unsuccessful.